-Takemura, H., Yeatman, J. Rokem, A., Winawer, J., Wandell, B,. and Pestilli, F. A major human white-matter pathway between dorsal and ventral visual cortex.
+Takemura, H., Yeatman, J. Rokem, A., Winawer, J., Wandell, B. and Pestilli, F. (in review) A major human white-matter pathway between dorsal and ventral visual cortex.

-Saber, G.*, Pestilli, F.*, and Curtis, C. Saccade planning increases topographic activity in visual cortex. *equal contribution
+Saber, G.*, Pestilli, F.* and Curtis, C. (in revision) Saccade planning increases topographic activity in visual cortex. *Equal contribution

-Rokem, A., Yeatman, J. Pestilli, F., Mezer, A., and Wandell, B. Evaluating models of MRI diffusion.
+Rokem, A., Yeatman, J. Pestilli, F. Mezer, A., Wandell, B. (In review) Evaluating models of MRI diffusion.
+In review.

 Rokem, A. Takemura, H., Bock, A. Scherf, S., Bridge, H., Fine, I., Behrmann, M., Wandell, B., Van Essen, D., and Pestilli, F. The visual white matter matters!
 Application of diffusion MRI and fiber tractography to vision science.
 Invited review to Journal of Vision.